lucidrains/med-seg-diff-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2211.00611">MedSegDiff</a> in Pytorch - SOTA medical segmentation using DDPM and conditioning in fourier space

+## Acknowledgements

+- <a href="https://stability.ai/">StabilityAI</a> for the generous sponsorship, as well as my other sponsors out there

 ## Citations

 ```bibtex